I Got a Class Action Notice – Is This a Scam?

 I Got a Settlement Notice.
 How Do They Know I Bought that Juice?

-It is the duty of the lawyers suing the juice company to find the contact information of the people who are affected by the lawsuit.
-The juice company may have purchase records, or the lawyers may use a notice company that specializes in getting this information to the people who need it.
+The lawyers suing the juice company will likely work with a settlement administrator to identify and contact the people who are affected by the lawsuit.
+Settlement administrators specialize in getting this information to the people who need it, and one way they accomplish this is by using purchase records or other documentation from the company being sued.
 In a settlement notice, there should be instructions on how to claim your part of the settlement.
 A lot of times, you go to a certain website and fill out a form.

 What Are They Going to Do with That Information?